leo27945875/Python_Stable_3D_Truss_Analysis/detail/how_to_use.md

 <br/>

-### Check whether the member is tension strss or not
+### Check whether the member is tension stress or not

 ``` python
 Member.IsTension(forceVec) -> bool